Guarantor Mortgages: How They Work and Who Can Be a Guarantor

 Pros and Cons of Guarantor Mortgages

-For securing a mortgage on guarantor, certain risks must be taken into consideration.
+For securing a mortgage with a guarantor, certain risks must be taken into consideration.

 Credit Score Damage

-If you are a guarantor to loan, it means your credit score is linked with the borrower’s score.
+If you are a guarantor for a loan, it means your credit score is linked to the borrower’s score.
 If the borrower fails to meet the repayment deadlines, then your credit score will go down with them.

 Unexpected Changes